Mean Noodles / OpenUU

 Chou and Lim are enthusiastic about the strong and intense flavors found in SoutheastAsian cuisine.
 Lim has spent a great deal of time in Malaysia, and both he and Chou lovetraveling around southeast Asia in search of local eats, such as hawker stalls or hole in thewall places.
 One of their favorite dishes is the Thai Yen Ta Fo Heng, a classic Thai noo-dles dish.
 After discovering this not so well known Thai pink noodles dish, Chou and Limbegan seeking it out whenever they visited Thailand.

-Mean Noodles / OpenUU - Lighting, Windows
+Mean Noodles / OpenUU - Interior Photography, Windows

 © Nirut Benjabanpot